 - A standing pilot ignition will have a red or black ignitor button (refer to Figure 2.3). - An Intellifire ignition system will not have a button.

-I. Lighting Instructions (IPI)
+H. Lighting Instructions (IPI)

-- For normal use, activate/deactivate your fireplace with the wall switch or remote control. - The IPI system may be operated with two D-cell batteries.
+The IPI system may be operated with two D-cell batteries.
 When using batteries, unplug the transformer.
-To prolong battery life, remove them when using the transformer. - If your fireplace must be deactivated for service or an extended period of time, follow the instructions below.
+To prolong battery life, remove them when using the transformer.